 The extended project is achieved through the production of a portfolio.

-Successful learners can apply to continue studying on the forensic science and criminal Investigation programme here at South Tyneside College.
+Successful learners can apply to study psychology or continue studying on the forensic science and criminal Investigation programme here at South Tyneside College.
 Full advice and guidance on progression routes and opportunities will be offered throughout the programme.